 making round trips.

-These are geometrically created motions.
+these are geometrically created motions.

 If we geometrically represent these path data, for instance, using a dense sequence of points (x, y), saving the data requires a large amount of storage.
 On the other hand, while driving, we do not focus on such detailed geometrical information as the point (x, y) and other details.
-Furthermore, this geometrical-representation method has only a little insight regarding human drivers’ path understanding and planning at a higher level.
+Furthermore, this geometrical-representation method has only a little insight regarding human drivers’ path understanding and planning at an abstract level.
 This page discusses higher-level path-representation concepts, symbolic representation of path, and others: